 Vac schemers visit two departments during their placement and can state up to four seat preferences beforehand.
 Alongside live pieces of work there are skills workshops, and training and practice area sessions.
 Attendees also participate in a group project over the course of their placement.
 Various networking lunches, sporting events, barbecues and evening drinks keep things ticking over on the social front.

 Applications and assessments

-In 2017 Dechert aims to recruit most of its future trainees from its vac schemes.
+In 2017 all training contract offers were made to those who had undertaken a vacation scheme or work experience with the firm.
+Dechert hopes to repeat this approach in 2018 and aims to recruit all of its 2020 future trainees from its vac schemes.
 However, it will open up direct applications for training contracts in the spring, if vacancies are still available.
 The firm usually has ten training contracts on offer in total.
 So if you want a better chance of nabbing one, get on a vac scheme.
 The firm tells us that each two-week vac scheme “acts as a two-week training contract interview.”